 Chief Executive Officer

-Darrell created the AMP Awards, ACE (Acting Company for Excellence), the North Texas Performing Arts organization and structure, the “Ten Characters,” and the NTPA – Academy.
+Darrell created the AMP Awards, ACE (Acting Company for Excellence) Program, the North Texas Performing Arts organization and structure, the “Ten Characters,” and the NTPA Academy.
 Under his leadership, other new programs were successfully launched including NTPA – Fairview, NTPA – Frisco, NTPA – Dallas, NTPA – Starcatchers and NTPA – Repertory.

-Darrell was critical to the creation of the Willow Bend Center of the Arts, convincing Starwood Retail Partners to provide the space on favorable negotiated terms.
-He secured financing, engaged the construction partner and designed much of the facility, serving full-time for almost two years on a full-time uncompensated basis as pro bono Project Executive.
+Darrell is responsible for the creation of the Willow Bend Center of the Arts, convincing Starwood Retail Partners to provide the space on favorable negotiated terms.
+He negotiated and secured bank financing, engaged the construction partner and designed much of the facility, serving full-time for almost two years on a full-time uncompensated basis as pro bono Project Executive.
 He recruited and worked alongside the incredible “Team of Steel” volunteers who generously contributed their time and talent to design and construct the mainstage theatres.

-Darrell and Lisa Rodenbaugh and their children Chris and Lee contributed the largest private cash gift in NTPA’s history to help underwrite the Willow Bend effort.
+Darrell and Lisa Rodenbaugh and their children Chris and Lee contributed the largest private cash gift in NTPA’s history to help underwrite the Willow Bend effort, and continue as NTPA’s largest private donors.

 Lisa has served in volunteer roles for a dozen years at NTPA and was the creator of the “Curtain Club”, the precursor to the current NTPA Membership Program and volunteer system.
 Lisa serves as Chairperson of the NTPA Repertory Theatre Management Board and is its Programming Chair.
 Chris and Lee were founding members of the ACE’s and together participated in over 70 NTPA productions.
-Chris attends Loyola at Chicago, and Lee attends Baylor University.
+Chris is completing his MBA at Loyola of Chicago and will be studying law at Northwestern Law School, and Lee is a pre-med student at Baylor University.